José Luis Appleyard: Trajectory

-He was President of the PEN Club del Paraguay and, being an important member of Academia Paraguaya de la Lengua Española, he was a secretary of this important cultural institution.
+He was President of the PEN Club del Paraguay and served as the secretary of Academia Paraguaya de la Lengua Española.

-The also poet and literary critique Roque Vallejos writes in the epilogue of the book "José-Luis Appleyard - Antología poética" published in 1996: "...He has poems of notable social sarcasm that Rafael Barrett would have wanted to include in his "Moralidades actuales".
+The poet and literary critic Roque Vallejos wrote in the epilogue of his book, "José-Luis Appleyard - Antología poética", which was published in 1996: "...He has poems of notable social sarcasm that Rafael Barrett would have wanted to include in his "Moralidades actuales".
 So as in his poem "Hay un sitio" que that states in one of its fragments: There are synonyms clear, translucent: / being free is growing without will / to steal is to rob, love is hate, / and to live is to die defenceless / loneliness is called company/ and betraying is to be loyal to your friends. / The news are old.
 All that's new/ has a dark old shining.
-Discreetly and with no violence, Appleyard faithfully and severely describes the state of spiritual and semantic emptiness of the words and the trapped feeling that the dictatorship carried within for more than thirty.
-A poet that has based all his pieces on freedom couldn't –nor has tried to do so- defend a dogmatic moral that would have fatally led him to mere materialist doctrinism ".
+Discreetly and with no violence, Appleyard faithfully and severely describes the state of spiritual and semantic emptiness of the words and the trapped feeling that the dictatorship carried within for more than thirty years.
+A poet that has based all his pieces on freedom couldn't - nor has tried to do so - defend a dogmatic moral that would have fatally led him to "mere materialist doctrinism".

-Hugo Rodríguez-Alcalá, a paraguayan literature investigator wrote in his book "Appleyard da a la estampa"... the best in his promotion:… Amongst those of the Academia Universitaria, Appleyard is the one who best fulfills the following subjects: the longing for lost times, the teen love, and the magic of childhood.
-All these subjects are mentioned in "Entonces era siempre", anthology of poems in which the poet reviews childhood".
+Hugo Rodríguez-Alcalá, a Paraguayan literature investigator, wrote in his book "Appleyard da a la estampa"... the best in his promotion:...
+Amongst those of the Academia Universitaria, Appleyard is the one who best fulfills the following subjects: the longing for lost times, the teen love, and the magic of childhood.
+All these subjects are mentioned in "Entonces era siempre", an anthology of poems in which the poet reviews childhood".